omarafifii/shoppingcart-backend/README.md

 ### To run this app locally

-1 .Open the terminal in the current project
+1. Open the terminal in the current project
-1 .run `yarn install`
+1. run `yarn install`
-1 .run `yarn start`
+1. run `yarn start`